Copyright 2020 by Richard O. Aichele - email email@example.com - and Information Works Inc.

 PO Box 4725, Saratoga Springs, NY 12866 USA

-For four years, soldiers of both sides served from the trenches of France and Belgium to Gallipoli in Turkey.
-Among the battle stories that have survived are accounts of chivalry and respect for every soldier due to, as one French soldier said, "the strength of an irresistible instinct of human nature."
+The Great War's soldiers of both sides were in the bloody Hell of trenches of France and Belgium to Gallipoli in Turkey.
+Survival physically and mentally at times took the form of chivalry and respect for enemy soldiers.
+One French soldier described that as "the strength of an irresistible instinct of human nature."

 by Richard O. Aichele